brianjmalone/ripit-pattern-search-simplified/README.md

 ## Why This Exists

-**ripgrep is awesome.** Blazing fast, smart defaults, respects .gitignore, etc. Rust tools are great.
+**ripgrep is awesome.**

+Blazing fast, smart defaults, respects .gitignore, etc. Rust tools are great.

-**But I often have to look up regex syntax.** And I loathe writing tricky escaping syntax when I am searching for special characters.
+**But I often have to look up regex syntax.**

+I particularly loathe writing tricky escaping syntax when I am searching for special characters.

-**ripit is my workaday solution:** Much of ripgrep's power with pattern syntax I can actually remember and type quickly.
+**ripit is my workaday solution:**

+Much of ripgrep's power, much less regex-ery.

 ### The Core Idea: Aliasing for Regex